liamzebedee/niacin/README.md

-# /
+# niacin.

-A chainops framework for Ethereum smart contracts.
+*it's time to deploy*.

+Niacin is a tool for smart contract deployment, aka chain ops.

  * Zero config.
 All contracts are deployed with upgradeability built-in.
 Built-in dependency injection for contracts.
 Tracks Git metadata.
  * Instant tracking of deployment artifacts in the `manifest.json`.